60East/amps-integration-apache-flume/README.md

 1. First make sure you have at least Maven 3.3 installed.

-2. Create a ${basedir}/jars directory and place the 5.2.0.1 or later AMPS Java client JAR under it.
+2. Create a `${basedir}/jars` directory and place the 5.2.0.1 or later AMPS Java client JAR under it.

-3. Execute "mvn clean install".
+3. Execute `mvn clean install`.

-4. The resulting JAR will be at: target/AMPSFlumeSource-1.0.0-SNAPSHOT.jar
+4. The resulting JAR will be at: `target/AMPSFlumeSource-1.0.0-SNAPSHOT.jar`

 # Installation